IIT Kharagpur: Academics

 Admission to most undergraduate and postgraduate courses in IIT Kharagpur is granted through written entrance examinations.
 Admissions to M.S. (by Research) and PhD programmes are based on written tests followed by personal interviews.

 Admission to undergraduate programmes in all IITs is tied to the Indian Institute of Technology Joint Entrance Examination (IIT-JEE).
-Since 2013, students have to pass the qualifying JEE Mains examination, followed by the JEE Advanced examination, in order to be admitted to an undergraduate course at an IIT.
-Candidates who qualify for admission through IIT-JEE apply for admission in four-year B.Tech.
-(Bachelor of Technology), five-year B.Arch.
-(Bachelor of Architecture), five-year Dual Degree (integrated Bachelor of Technology and Master of Technology), and four year B.S.
-(Bachelor of Science) courses at IIT Kharagpur.
+As of 2013, students are required to pass the qualifying JEE Mains examination, followed by the JEE Advanced examination, in order to be admitted to an undergraduate course at an IIT.
+Candidates who qualify for admission through IIT-JEE apply for admission in one of: a four-year B.Tech.
+(Bachelor of Technology), a five-year B.Arch.
+(Bachelor of Architecture), a five-year Dual Degree (integrated Bachelor of Technology and Master of Technology), or a four year B.S.
+(Bachelor of Science) course at IIT Kharagpur.

 Admissions to postgraduate programmes (M.Tech.) are granted primarily through the Graduate Aptitude Test in Engineering (GATE).
-Other postgraduate entrance exams include Joint Admission to M.Sc.
-(JAM) for M.Sc., and the Common Admission Test (CAT) conducted by IIMs for management studies.
+Other postgraduate entrance exams include the Joint Admission to M.Sc.
+(JAM) exam for M.Sc., and the Common Admission Test (CAT) conducted by IIMs for management studies.

 15% of the seats are reserved for students belonging to Scheduled Castes (SC) and 7.5% for Scheduled Tribes (ST).
-As of 2008, 27% separate reservation exists for the Other Backward Classes.
+As of 2008, 27% of seats are separately reserved for students belonging to Other Backward Classes.

 IIT Kharagpur is a member of LAOTSE, a network of universities in Europe and Asia exchanging students and senior scholars.